SlyCooperReloadCoded/esgc_ps2_hostfs_db/README.md

 ## Installation

 These patches are in the form of [LunarIPS](https://www.romhacking.net/utilities/240/) patches.
 This allows only the changed sectors of files to be shared, solving the issue of needing to distribute entire executables, which is software piracy.
-Simply apply the patches to the specified executables and/or IRX modules.
+Simply apply the patches to the specified executables and/or IRX modules, then rename the executable to something you'll remember and give it the ".elf" file extension.

 ## FAQ